Clever Single Sign-On - Overview

 This feature is included with a Clever Complete subscription.
 Sign up here or email your Application Success Manager to learn more.

-• You are just getting started with Clever Single Sign-On.
+• are getting started with Clever Single Sign-On

-• You're planning on building a Clever Single Sign-On integration or a Library SSO/Rostering integration.
+• plan to build a Clever Single Sign-On integration or a Clever Library SSO and rostering integration

-• You have access to a command line with cURL.
+• have access to a command line with cURL

-• You are not hosting anything at https://localhost:3000 in your local environment.
+• are not hosting anything at https://localhost:3000 in your local environment

 📘